MysteryPancake/Houdini-OpenCL/README.md

 - Typecasting is done by putting the type before the variable in brackets, for example `(int)x`
 - You can't cast vectors directly, for example `(int2)x` to `(float2)x`.
 You should use `convert_float2(x)`
 - OpenCL is strongly typed.
 All math operations require variables to have matching types.
-- Never add `@` before variable names in the input code, such as `int x = 1`.
-Keep the naming identical.

 ### mainImage() in OpenCL